w102060018w/Nature-Cut-Out/README.md

 ```

 On the pop out Jupyter Notebook browser(if you run the docker on the GCP, please follow [this tutorial](https://paper.dropbox.com/doc/Running-Jupyter-Notebook-on-the-GCP-SoWlQwj2xpgaR9k2AhH3Z) to connect local host to the running port on the GCP), go to the **/demo/python** directory and </br>
-select **Demo_clean_version.ipynb** to run all cells, you can see the result of Nature-Cut-Out result with thick contour and no background.
+select **Demo_clean_version.ipynb** to run all cells, you can see the result of Nature-Cut-Out result with thick contour and no background.</br>
-select **Demo_testing.ipynb** to run all cells, you can see the result with thinner contour, like the result shown above.
+select **Demo_testing.ipynb** to run all cells, you can see the result with thinner contour, like the result shown above.</br>
-select **Multi-frame-demo.ipynb** to run all cells, you can see all the results combined into the gif shown above.
+select **Multi-frame-demo.ipynb** to run all cells, you can see all the results combined into the gif shown above.</br>

 #### Output:
 <div align="center">